libp2p/specs/connections/README.md

 other side.
 If either side recieves anything other than the multistream protocol id as the first message, they abort the negotiation process.

-Once both peers have agreed to use multistream-select, the Dialer sends the protocol id for the protocol they would like to use.
-If the Listener supports that protocol, it will respond by echoing back the protocol id, which signals agreement.
-If the protocol is not supported, the Listener will respond with the string `"na"` to indicate that the requested protocol is Not Available.
+Once both peers have agreed to use multistream-select, the Initiator sends the protocol id for the protocol they would like to use.
+If the Responder supports that protocol, it will respond by echoing back the protocol id, which signals agreement.
+If the protocol is not supported, the Responder will respond with the string `"na"` to indicate that the requested protocol is Not Available.

 If the peers agree on a protocol, multistream-select's job is done, and future